brucemack/brucemack.github.io/ampersand/index.md

 **Phase 2a - Driven by the 20ms Audio Clock**

+* The `EventLoop` is maintaining a set of timers.
 * Every 20ms the `Bridge` class wakes up and tries to produce an audio frame for each conference participant.
+* Here we pick up with the next steps on the `BridgeIn` audio pipeline.
-* The first step is to prompt the jitter buffers in each `BridgeCall` to play a frame.
-The `SequencingBufferStd` wakes up and decides which is the next `Message` to be played.
-See `SequencingBufferStd::playOut()`.
+* The first step is to prompt the jitter buffers in each `BridgeCall` to play out a frame.
+The `SequencingBufferStd` wakes up and decides which is the next `Message` to be played based on `Message` timestamps, latency calculations, etc. See `SequencingBufferStd::playOut()` for this complicated process.
 * Once the `Message` emerges from the jitter buffer it is transcoded from its network encoding to a 16-bit signed PCM format of the same sample rate.
 So, for example, if the network encoding is G.711 it is transcoded to 16-bit PCM at 8kHz.